 This myth is all over the news and the media.
 If the stock market drops 10%, all the media outlets will say that people lost 10% of their money.
 They will that people lost billions of dollars.

 But this is completely wrong.
 You do not lose money if the market is dropping.
-The shares that you have in the market are worth less after the drop, that is true.
+The shares you have in the market are worth less after the drop; that is true.
 But if you do not sell them, you have not lost any money.
 You can only lose money on the market if you sell some shares.
-As long as you hold onto your shares, you can still hope for a recovery.
+If you hold onto your shares, you can still hope for a recovery.

 The reason this is all over the news is that fear sells well.
-People are very quickly afraid about these things and the media use their fears to sell more news.
-This is a bit sad but there is nothing we can do about that.
+People quickly fear these things, and the media use their fears to sell more news.
+This is a bit sad, but there is nothing we can do about that.

 Only sellers are losers!
 People that do not sell during a drop, do not lose money.